Academic Requirements for Program Admission

 C. BSW Program Non-Academic Termination Appeals Process

 A student can appeal with a written statement to the BSW Program Director within 14 days of the letter of notification from the BSW Program Admissions Committee.
 The statement must specify reasons for disagreement with the committee’s decision and rationale for considering a different decision.
 The committee will then convene within 14 days of receipt of statement to review the appeal.
 The student initiating the appeal will be invited to address the committee.
 The committee will render, in writing, a follow-up decision or continuation of the original decision.
-If the student believes the committee’s appeal decision was made in error, a written statement of appeal may be submitted to the Associate Dean of the College of Arts and Sciences.
+If the student believes the committee’s appeal decision was made in error, a written statement of appeal must be submitted.

 The Social Work Program is committed to a policy of nondiscrimination in all aspects of its program activities.
 The program respects and values diversity and does not discriminate on any basis including the following: race, color, gender, age, creed or religion, ethnic or national origin, disability, political orientation, or sexual orientation.